arangodb/docs/3.6/transactions-limitations.md

 The ArangoDB Cluster provides *Local Snapshot Isolation*.
-This means that all operations and queries in the transactions will see the same version, or snapshot, of the data on a given DBServer.
-This snapshot is based on the state of the data at the moment in time when the transaction begins *on that DBServer*.
+This means that all operations and queries in the transactions will see the same version, or snapshot, of the data on a given DB-Server.
+This snapshot is based on the state of the data at the moment in time when the transaction begins *on that DB-Server*.

 ### Durability